LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/functions.rst

 ------------------

 In JavaScript, you can declare a function with 5 parameters and only give it 2 when it comes time to use it.
 In TypeScript, that is not the case.
-When you declare a function with 5 parameters, you have to give the function 5 arguments when calling it.
+In TypeScript when you declare a function with 5 parameters, you have to give the function 5 arguments when calling it, unless you make some of those parameters optional.
+As with JavaScript functions, optional parameters can be omitted.
-However, in TypeScript, you can make parameters optional.
-This means that when you are calling the function, you can leave off the optional parameter.
+This means that when you are calling the function, you can leave off the optional parameter(s).

 To denote a parameter as optional, you can use ``?`` notation.
 Any parameters that are optional must follow the required parameters.